alexemanuelol/rustplusplus/docs/discord_bot_setup.md

 ![Setup Discord Bot bot in server Image](images/bot_setup/bot_in_server_bot_setup.png)

-17. Start the bot by running `npm start run` in the terminal (First time running the bot will create all of the missing discord text channels).
+17. Start the bot by running `npm start` in the terminal (First time running the bot will create all of the missing discord text channels).

 <br>
 You have now successfully added a Discord Bot with the desired permissions to your Discord Server.
 You have also added the Application/Client ID and Bot Token to the configuration file as well as started the bot for the first time.